OOPSpam/help/content/other-integrations/zapier/_index.en.md

 ---
 title: "Zapier"
 date: 2023-01-18T11:02:05+06:00
-lastmod: 2023-02-27T10:42:26+06:00
+lastmod: 2024-02-20T10:42:26+06:00
 weight: 2
 draft: false
 # search related keywords
-keywords: [""]
+keywords: ["zapier"]
 ---

 ### Connect OOPSpam to hundreds of other apps with Zapier

-[Zapier](https://zapier.com/apps/OOPSpam/integrations) lets you connect OOPSpam to 2,000+ other web services.
+[Zapier](https://zapier.com/apps/OOPSpam/integrations) lets you connect OOPSpam to 6,000+ other web services.
 Automated connections called Zaps, set up in minutes with no coding, can automate your day-to-day tasks and build workflows between apps that otherwise wouldn't be possible.

 Each Zap has one or more **Triggers**, where your information comes from and which causes OOPSpam _Check for Spam_ **Action** in OOPSpam.